sam-meacham/webstack/minirack/README.md

 # MiniRack
-## Tiny aggregator for self-registering HttpModules
+## Tiny aggregator for self-registering HttpModules and pre/post app start code.

 ```
 PM> Install-Package MiniRack
 ```

-This micro library leans on WebActivator to simplify self-registering HttpModules.
+This micro library leans on **WebActivatorEx** to simplify self-registering HttpModules and pre/post app start code.
 All it adds on top is an attribute that you can apply to IHttpModules to have them automatically registered at runtime by the participating ASP.NET application.

 ### Usage